nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Lock Script

-A script that enforces access and ownership of a Cell.
-This script controls who has permission to use the Cell as an input.
-Lock scripts accept user generated proofs or witnesses and including transaction as inputs.
+A Script that enforces access and ownership of a Cell.
+This Script controls who has permission to use the Cell as an input.
+Lock Scripts accept user generated proofs or witnesses and including transaction as inputs.
-In Nervos CKB, a lock script is encoded into a bytes array (payload) and wrapped into the final address format, creating a one-to-one correspondence between lock scripts and addresses.
+In Nervos CKB, a Lock Script is encoded into a bytes array (payload) and wrapped into the final address format, creating a one-to-one correspondence between Lock Scripts and addresses.

 #### See Also